A Detailed Guide to the Luxembourg Christmas Market in 2022

 There were a lot of types of foods to eat, including:

-We saw less shopping options here, but some of the stands included a pet bakery stand, children’s toys, jewelry, and of course, Christmas decorations.
+We saw fewer shopping options here, but some of the stands included a pet bakery stand, children’s toys, jewelry, and of course, Christmas decorations.

 Niklosmaart at Place de Paris